openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 - Clicking 'MyItem' displays a list of **Items** to pick from.
 - Technically this block returns an item _object_, to be used to retrieve specific attributes using other blocks (see below).
-- As this block does not return a String it cannot be directly attached to a log-block, as demonstrated below.
+- In openHAB3 this block does not return a String, so it cannot be directly attached to a log-block, as demonstrated below.
   - **Tip:** Often you do want to retrieve the state, hence use the "Get State of Item"-block below
   - The block returns the item itself.
-If you want to log the items information you can assign it to a variable first and the log the variable.

 ![logging-getItem](../images/blockly/blockly-getItem-with-var.png)